account931/My_filament_laravel_12/README.md

 When you login via Socialite you get 'access_token' (which lives for 1 hour and used for access) + 'refresh_token' (which is long live and used to issue new access_token).
 So, 'access_token' and 'refresh_token' is unique for every user, while client_id, secret_id is common. </br>

+# Note
-# When you implement the functionality when logged user saves some files to his personal Google Drive: first user loggs to Socialite,  gets 'access_token' and 'refresh_token' on login and we save them to db (table 'users' or separate). </br>
+When you implement the functionality when logged user saves some files to his personal Google Drive: first user loggs to Socialite,  gets 'access_token' and 'refresh_token' on login and we save them to db (table 'users' or separate). </br>
 Then use user's 'refresh_token' to generate 'access_token' if prev 'access_token' is expired. </br>

+# Note
-# When u use job to back-up DB and save it to Google Drive, you have to manually generate 'refresh_token' and save it to .env.
+ When u use job to back-up DB and save it to Google Drive, you have to manually generate 'refresh_token' and save it to .env.
 UPDATE: NOT ANY MORE, we get from table 'users', column 'GOOGLE_REFRESH_TOKEN'.
 We save this value to DB when user login via Socialite + encrypt it.
  Then in job generate 'access_token' using 'refresh_token' to connect to Google Drive.
 Or use Service account and then no access_token is needed. </br>